Improving spam protection

 - Go to the Settings → Folders screen.

-- Create a new folder called something like "learn spam".
-Mark that folder's "Spam learning" as "As spam", and if you'd like, you can also set it to "Auto-purge older than 7 days".
+- Create a new folder called something like "Learn spam".
+Mark that folder's "Spam Learning" as "As spam", and set it to "Auto-purge after 7 days".

 Then, in your email client, move any spam emails you receive into that folder.
-They will automatically be fed to our spam filter, and later deleted if you have the folder set to auto-purge.
+They will automatically be fed to the spam Bayes DB and later deleted.

 Avoid using forwarding services

-If you forward email from an old email address, tell people to use your new Fastmail address instead and close down forwarding from the old account.
+If you forward email from an old email address, tell people to use your new Fastmail address instead and close down forwarding from the old system.

-If you use your own domain, point the MX records for your domain directly at our servers.
+If you use your own domain, point the MX records for your domain directly at our servers (Enhanced/Premier or family/business accounts only).

-If you regularly send email through a non-Fastmail server and any of those emails bounce, they will be marked as backscatter (a type of spam) since they did not pass through one of our servers.
+If you regularly send email through a non-Fastmail server, then if any of those emails bounce, they will be classed as backscatter (a type of spam) as they did not pass through one of our servers.

 For instance, if you use the ISP